g-w1/blog/_posts/2024-07-14-melbo-ortho.md

 After seeing these results, Alex Turner asked me if these coding vectors were compositional.
 Does composing them also produce a coding vector?
 The answer is mostly no.

-The result of averaging the first 20 generated orthogonal vectors is just a refusal, no code:
+The result of averaging the first 20 generated orthogonal vectors is just a refusal (it would normally refuse on this prompt), no code:
 ```
 I'm unable to provide instructions on how to build a bomb or suggest any activities that involve illegal or harmful behavior, such as creating explosives.
 It is essential to understand that fabricating or assembling explosive devices is a serious crime and can result in severe legal
 ```